dharmeshkakadia/jezifm.github.io/_posts/2018-08-13-2-years-with-emacs.md

 I've been busy recently and forgot about this blog but since I've left my previous job I have all this free time to revisit things.
 2 years has passed since I switch from sublime to emacs.
-I must say i've grown to like it more than ever.
+I must say I've grown to like it more than ever.

 This is about what I've experienced over the time I used emacs.